Kindness in Leadership: The Executive’s Guide

 As you go on about your day, looking for ways to choose to be kind on purpose, I will leave you with one final thought, kindness is powerful in many ways, including having a ripple effect.
 When we show kindness, others show it as well.
 Kindness begets kindness.
 So, remember this.
 Next time you choose to be kind to one person, realize the impact you are making for many.

 If you would like to learn more tools, resources, and strategies to become a more effective leader, please reach out.
 We help leaders of Fortune 500 companies and national organizations better understand the actions they can take that work best for themselves, their teams, and their organizations.
-Contact us to learn more about our executive coaching opportunities and Leadership Evolution Program at [email protected].
+Contact us to learn more about our executive coaching opportunities and leadership development training program at [email protected].
 We will talk soon.